-Since being established in 1980, The Metcalfe Society has aimed to encourage research into those families bearing the Metcalfe surname (and all spelling variants), through the interchange of information and assistance.
+Since being established in 1980, The Metcalfe Society has aimed to encourage research into those families bearing the Metcalfe surname (and the spelling variants of it), through the interchange of information and assistance.
 The society is open to anyone with an interest in researching Metcalfe ancestors; not only those bearing the name.

-When you join the society, you receive the New Members Introduction Booklet, which provides full details of information and facilities available to you as a Metcalfe Society member.
+When you join the society, you receive a< b>Welcome Letter which provides details of your Membership Number and Password to enable you to access the various facilities The Society offers.
 Here’s a taster....

-Intermittently, we also provide an online e-newsletter to those members who have provided an email address - purely to keep you up to date on projects, actions, events and news from both The Society and other affiliations eg Federation of Family History Societies.
+We now publish the same information bi-monthly as an e-newsletter.
+This is the main regular communication with our members on a general basis.
+While we appreciate that not all members have access to online facilities, we do send out hard copies of the e-newsletter to those members who have not provided an email address - purely to keep you up to date on projects, actions, events and news from both The Society and other affiliations eg Federation of Family History Societies.

-The ever-growing comprehensive computer-based records are the society’s most important and valuable assets, a summary of which is outlined below.
+The ever-growing comprehensive computer-based records are The Society’s most important and valuable assets, a summary of which is outlined below.
 Before members do personal research, they can check with our Archivist, as part of the research may have already been completed.
-Members are entitled to free searches by sending queries, together with a stamped addressed envelopeby post, or alternatively via email, directly to our Archivist, (see Contacts).
-Non-members will be asked to pay £20 per search and 50p per page.
-Members receive full details about what is available in the New Members Introduction Booklet.
+Members are entitled to free searches by sending queries, together with a stamped addressed envelope by post, or alternatively via email, directly to our Archivist, (see Contacts).
+Non-members will only be offered a short search - 15-30 minutes for free, and then will be advised if a longer search is necessary.
+In this case, they will be required to pay £20 per search and 50p per page.

-The following sources of information are available for members to securely access directly via our website - see the Members Room.
+The following sources of information are available for members to access securely directly from our website - see the Members Room.

 Also the following data are available via queries to our Archivist (see Contacts):